VirJenDB/2024-07-12-leipzig-viromics-workshop/_episodes/05_Project_Explanation.md

 Sequencing Quality Questions

-Why do we need quality control? adapters and/or primers low quality ends
+Why do we need quality control?
+- adapters and/or primers
+- low quality ends
 What is the impact of including low quality reads in downstream analyses?
-What are the metrics for assessing sequencing quality?
+What are the metrics for assessing sequencing quality for Illumina reads?
-For illumina
-phred scores
+-- phred scores
-read quality disribution
+-- read quality disribution
-for nanopore?
-read quality
-read lengths
-quality v. length
-Do we need to remove quality reads?

-## 3. Virome Assembly and Bin Evaluation
+## 3. Binning and Evaluation
-### Tools: MetaSPAdes, (Binning tool), CheckV
+### Tools: MaxBin2, CheckV

-- **MetaSPAdes**: Assemble your sequencing data into longer contigs to reconstruct potential viral genomes.
-- **Binning tools (e.g., MetaBAT2)**: Organize contigs into bins representing individual genomes, facilitating genome-centric analyses.
+- **MaxBin2**: Organize contigs into bins representing individual genomes, facilitating genome-centric analyses.
 - **CheckV**: Evaluate the quality of your viral bins to ensure completeness and minimize contamination, enhancing the reliability of your results.

-Questions to think about
+Questions
-- Take the longest contig from each dataset and blast it
-  - Plot from jaegar score per genome length?
-  - - How many viral contigs are there in each assembly?
+How many viral contigs are there in the assembly?
-  - - Why are not all contigs in the virome identified as viral contigs?
-  - - Why are viral contigs also identified in the metagenome?
-  - - size differences between viral and non-viral contigs
+How many bins were found by the tool?
+How many high-quality bins do you find?

-## 4. Virus Identification: geNomad
+## 4. Virus Identification
 ### Tool: geNomad

 - **geNomad**: Identify and annotate viral sequences within your assembled contigs, providing crucial insights into the viral components of your sample.